drioemgaoin/WPFRubbikCubeSolver/README.md

-Overview
+Introduction
 --
 This project was started to develop a solution in the state of the art with Domain Driven Design and Behavioral Driven Design, also known as [Living Documentation] (https://leanpub.com/livingdocumentation).
 Our goal is to prove complex problems can be solved with simple practices.

 A Rubik's cube solver seemed like a good candidate to use these practices with clear but challenging specifications in a quest to improve our craft.

 As .NET developers, that also seemed like a good introduction to 3D programming to discover unexplored WPF areas.
-Anyhow, the model and specifications should stay agnostic of the framework for reusability with any others technologies as we would also like to experiment.
+Anyhow, the model and specifications should stay agnostic of the framework to be reusable with any others technologies as we would also like to experiment.

 This is a work in progress but we are aiming to continuously improve and simplify the model to let the design emerge while incrementally implementing new specifications.